 - Excellent design and quality materials that guarantee durability and stylishness

-- Dual-action press arm allows you to develop biceps and triceps simply by removing/inserting a pin
+- A dual-action press arm allows you to develop biceps and triceps simply by removing/inserting a pin.

 - Great equipment for a full-body workout